 - Mail: Check and empty your post office box on a daily basis.
 Often pre-approved credit offers contain persona information and have “special offer” codes that anyone can use to misrepresent themselves as you when calling the toll-free number.
 Shred these offers before disposal.

 - Always lock your residence room.
 Don’t leave your doors propped open for easy access.

 - Never leave personal information in writing or on your voicemail

 - Don’t share your keys or access cards with anyone.
 Report any lost or stolen keys immediately.

 - Always secure personal information on your computer.
 The best way to protect information is with an “encrypted” password.
 Use a mix of numbers, special characters and letters; both upper and lower case.
 For example T@5*rOSe.
 Try to memorize your password(s) instead of recording them on paper or computer.
 Avoid using easily available information like your mother’s maiden name, your birth date, the last four digits of your SSN or your phone number, or a series of consecutive numbers.

-- Secure your laptop with a cable lock or place the unit in a locked closer out of view when not is use.
+- Secure your laptop with a cable lock or place the unit in a locked closet out of view when not in use.

 - Use firewall and antivirus programs on your computer, especially if your computer is connected to the internet 24 hours per day.